andresgomezfrr/normalizer/docs/_posts/2017-02-14-mapper-functions.md

 ### <a name="timeMapper"></a> TimeMapper [ [Top](#index) ]

-The StringReplaceMapper converts different time formats to a specified format.
+The TimeMapper converts different time formats to a specified format.

 ```json
         {